-A bitcoin IRA (individual retirement account) is a self-guided retirement account that holds bitcoin in its portfolio.
-Typically, most IRAs invest in stocks, bonds, or precious metals.
-A bitcoin IRA invests in bitcoin, and perhaps several different types of cryptocurrency.
+A Bitcoin IRA (individual retirement account) is a self-guided retirement account that holds Bitcoin in its portfolio.
+Typically, most IRAs invest in stocks, bonds, mutual funds, and ETFs.
+A Bitcoin IRA invests in Bitcoin, and perhaps several different types of cryptocurrency.

 Pros of a Bitcoin IRA

 A cryptocurrency IRA could provide some unique benefits, including offering overall portfolio diversification, and potentially large price appreciation.